DanielBooneRegionalLibrary/digital-signage/readme.txt

 sleep 5s && midori -e Fullscreen --app=/PATH/TO/HOMEPAGE/FILE.html

 Log out of the GUI by going to Menu > Shutdown > Logout On the login screen, choose Openbox from the list of window managers.
 Log back in and reboot.
-The Pi should now reboot into Openbox and load the web page at full screen.
+The computer should now reboot into Openbox and load the web page at full screen.

 5----------------